PLCoster/cs50web-project1/README.md

 The front-end of the website is styled using Bootstrap components, including their responsive grid system, card, navbar and button components, with custom styles using a Sass .scss stylesheet.

+Bootstrap cards are used to display book cover images, title, author name and READ-RATE review scores throughout the site.
+Book covers or titles can be clicked on to view more detailed information about a book.
+Similarly author names can be clicked on to view all books by an author.
+Clicking on a READ-RATE username in a  book review will take you to a page displaying all the reviews made by that user.

+Users can search for books by Title, Author or ISBN using the search bar.
+Users can create their own user profile by first registering a username and password.
+Once logged in they can access additional site features, like creating their own reviews for a book, as well as editing or deleting any reviews they have previously made.
+Users who review books can also receive some  recommendations of new books to read based on the reviews they have made.

+Logged in users can change their password and also delete their entire account if desired.
+Users can also log out from the website after they have finished using it.

+* application.py - the main flask application file, containing the following app route functions:
+  * index - this is the home page of the application, any user of the site viewing this page will see a selection of books from the database, including some of the top-rated books, a selection of random books, and a selection of books from a random author.
+This route can be accessed at any time by clicking on the READ-RATE logo in the top left of the navigation bar.
+  * login - this route allows a user to log into their profile on the READ-RATE site, using their username and password, if they have already registered.
+This route (and links to this route) are only accessible when a user is not logged into a profile.
+  * register - a user can register for a READ-RATE profile by choosing a username and password using the registration form.
+Attempted registrations are checked to ensure usernames are unique (not already in use) and also that passwords meet a minimum length and character/digit requirement before a user is successfully registered.
+User's passwords are not stored in the database, rather they are hashed and the hash passwords are stored.
+When a user tries to log in the entered password is hashed and compared to the stored hash to determine if the correct password has been entered.
+This route (and links to this route) are only accessible when a user is not logged into a profile.
+  * logout - this route will log out a logged-in user from their profile.
+Links to this route are only visible when a user is logged in.
+  * author_details - any user of the site viewing this page will see a display of all of the books by a specific author in the database.
+This page can be reached by clicking on any author name link throughout the READ-RATE site.
+  * book_details - this route displays details of a specific book in the READ-RATE database, including:
+    * READ-RATE review score and number of reviews
+    * Goodreads average review score and number of reviews
+    * Publication Year
+    * ISBN Number
+  Also displayed are all the individual READ-RATE reviews by READ-RATE users.
+If a user is signed into their account, they will also see a review form allowing them to leave a review for the book, as well as update or delete their review once they have written it.
+  * add_review/edit_review/delete_review - these app routes are accessed by logged in users via the book_details page when adding/editing/deleting their reviews.
+After a review is added, edited or deleted the app redirects users to the book_details page for the book they have just altered a review for.
+  * user_details - this route can be accessed by clicking on a username, which is displayed on the books_details page when a user leaves a review.
+This app route displays a page with all the reviews posted by a user.
+This route is also accessed when a logged-in user selects 'My Reviews' from the 'My READ-RATE' drop down menu, and displays all of a user's own reviews.
+  * search - this app route handles search requests made using the search bar in the navbar.
+Users can search the READ-RATE book database for books by either Title, Author or ISBN, by using the dropdown section of the search bar to select the search type.
+Up to 10 relevant search results are then displayed to the user, and books or author names can be selected to see further details on a book or an author's books.
+  * recommended - a logged in user can access this route using the My READ-RATE dropdown menu.
+This route uses a basic recommendation system to suggest other books to a user based on reviews they have made.
+Users can be recommeded other books by an author they have rated highly, and also books by users who have enjoyed the same books as them.
+  * account - a logged in user can access this route using the My READ-RATE dropdown menu.
+On the account page users can change their password, by first entering their current password and then their desired new password.
+Users can also delete their entire account (through the delete_account route) and all their reviews if desired, again this must be confirmed by entering their current password.
+  * book_api - this route acts as an API for READ-RATE.
+If a user accesses /api/(isbn num) with an isbn number for a book in the READ-RATE database, the app returns a JSON file with "title", "author", "(publication) year", "isbn", "(READ-RATE) review_count", "(READ-RATE) average_score" entries.
+If the book is not in the READ-RATE database, the app instead returns an error message and a 404 NOT FOUND status code.
+  * errorhandler - this function handles all cases where a user attempts to access a page that doesn't exist - it returns the user to the homepage with an error message flashed on the screen.
+* helpers.py - this file contains three helper functions for application.py, for adding the correct star image to a book review, validating a password meets minimum length and character requirements, and formatting SQL timestamps to a more human readable form.
+* templates folder - contains all the templates used by the various routes/pages of the app:
+  * layout.html - the base template for the whole site containing its navbar, background and footer etc. All other templates extend this template and add their own specific elements.
+Jinja is used where conditional statements or variables are required on a webpage.
+* static folder - this folder contains all images used on the various webpages of the site, as well as a custom stylesheet:
+  * styles.scss - an .scss style sheet that is converted to styles.css by Sass.
+* db_seed folder - this folder contains three scripts (import.py,  user_seed.py, review_seed.py), which when run in the order specified seed the database as follows:
+  * import.py - seeds the books table with book data.
+  * user_seed.py - seeds the users database with a series of usernames.
+  * reviews_seed.py - for each user, generates 10-20 random reviews for books in the READ-RATE database.